leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

 This strikes a nice balance.
 On the one hand, I could add additional columns to the table such as the median and quartiles, but I don't need to add these columns because I can hover over the box plot and see those values in the tooltip.
 I can also see information about outliers.
 This alleviates the need for additional columns.
-Regarding the time series plot, I cannot look at trends easily, or at all, in a summary table.
+I cannot look at trends easily, or at all, in a summary table.
 I can only do this if I use a full table and summarise nothing.

-On the other hand, I could remove all my value columns, but I definitely do not want to.
-Technically speaking, I can get the means from the samples column using the box plots and the min and max values from the series column in-line graphs.
-Neither specifically provides the standard deviation, but perhaps the box plot is "better" in some instances anyhow.
-Ultimately, I do not want to be required to hover over all these little plots to essentially decrypt my "table".
-I want to look at a table and see numbers without any intermediary mental decoding.

-This is why I see the integration of sparklines inside data tables as complimentary to other information in a table but not generally as a full replacement where the table becomes a series of pictures.
-The right balance allows for the most information to be immediately accessible.
-Some information, like a specific statistic, is best shown as a clearly visible number.
-Other information like the distribution of a random variable, a trend line, an expression of variability around a trend, or some other functional form, can be most quickly interpreted from a visual description.
+For this reason the time series plots are also helpful.

 ```r